raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swift_package_manager.md

 ---
 title: "How to use Swift Package Manager"
-description: "Swift Package Manager is the dependency management solution developed by Apple and will compete with Carthage and CocoaPods.
-In this post I explain how to apply SPM in your projects."
+description: "Swift Package Manager is the dependency management solution developed by Apple and will compete with Carthage and CocoaPods."
 date: 2020-04-13
 categories: ["Swift"]
-tags: ["Swift"]
+tags: ["Development"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---